subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 -   Mallow's *C*<sub>*p*</sub>
 -   k-fold Cross validation

-We have seen earlier to use the *C*<sub>*p*</sub> criteria to find a best model.Now we'll use 10-fold cross validation to pick the best model.The major advantage of using cross-validation is it doesn't require *σ*<sup>2</sup>, variance of the irreducible error.
+We have seen earlier to use the *C*<sub>*p*</sub> criteria to find a best model.
+Now we'll use 10-fold cross validation to pick the best model.
+The major advantage of using cross-validation is it doesn't require *σ*<sup>2</sup>, variance of the irreducible error.

 ``` r
 predict.regsubsets=function(object,newdata,id,...){